-2.2 Can the acquisition of a minority shareholding amount to a "merger"?
+2.2 Can the acquisition of a minority shareholding or other form of influence amount to a "merger"?

 If other thresholds are met, pre-notification is required for share acquisitions if the voting rights ratio held by an acquiring company group in a target company exceeds either 20% or 50% as a result of the share acquisition.
+Only the transaction which falls under the types stipulated by the Antimonopoly Act, namely, share acquisitions, joint share transfers, mergers, company splits, transfers of all or a significant part of the business, and transfers of all or a significant part of the business's fixed assets, are subject to pre-notification requirements if certain thresholds are met.
+Conversely, the acquisition of any other form of influence will not trigger the notification requirement.